All you need to know about a marquee wedding

 - Local Registry – Registrars get booked 12 months before the wedding date.
 They usually have 3-time slots available so make sure you get to choose yours.
 The ceremony takes around 25 minutes and offers a basic script.
 Because the script is the same for everyone we would always recommend adding your readings, music, and vows to make it special to you.

 - Celebrant and the local registry in the day before

 Since your wedding is an outdoor affair why not have your wedding ceremony at the same venue, so your guests don’t have to go anywhere.
 You can dress your ceremony area how you want, and your Celebrant would write a personalised ceremony for you.

 So, whether you want it to be romantic, funny, light, it can be written for you.
 Your ceremony at the Registry office would then be just a formality of signing the registrar.
 You don’t have to exchange your rings or vows.
 That would be a part of the ceremony with a Celebrant.
 You can also choose to go before or after your wedding day.

 - Local Church – usually near your home where you are familiar with the church and Priest.
 You will need to visit a few times and have a ceremony rehearsal too.
 Which is a great idea as you get can experience and prepare yourself for the emotions that come with a real wedding ceremony

 - Catering & Bar

-Catering and the bar is a huge part of an outdoor wedding.
+Catering and the bar is a huge part of a marquee wedding.
 The setup and logistics of caterers and bringing your own alcohol option are freeing but also daunting as the venue would usually organise this for you.
 And the options are endless.
 You can choose from trendy food trucks to a 5-course banquet.
 From a Prosecco van to a flight of wines with your meal.